 About the reserve

-Ash dieback safety works will be taking place here from January 2020.
+The first phase Ash dieback safety works were completed in January 2020.
+A second phase of Ash dieback work will be completed in February 2021.
 Diseased ash trees can become very unstable.
 The Berks, Bucks and Oxon Wildlife Trust is employing specialist contractors to fell diseased trees where they pose a risk to public safety.
 The work is being timed to minimise the impact on wildlife.
 Trees have been surveyed and where possible important bird and bat habitat will be retained.
 To minimise the number of trees we need to remove and to ensure the safety of visitors, some paths or areas of the reserve will be closed.

 To find out more read our ash dieback FAQ

 Community nature reserve